Helmholtz–Kohlrausch effect

 The Helmholtz–Kohlrausch effect (named after Hermann von Helmholtz and V. A. Kohlrausch) is a perceptual phenomenon wherein the intense saturation of spectral hue is perceived as part of the color's luminance.
-This brightness increase by saturation, which grows stronger as saturation increases, might better be called chromatic luminance, since "white" or achromatic luminance is the standard of comparison.
+This brightness increase by saturation, which grows stronger as saturation increases, is chromatic luminance, since achromatic (white) luminance is the standard of comparison.
 It appears in both self-luminous and surface colors, although it is most pronounced in spectral (monochromatic) colors.

 Each color on top has approximately the same lightness level and yet they do not appear equally bright.
 The yellow sample (second from the left) appears to be much dimmer than the magenta (right-most) one.
-However, when the top image is converted to grayscale, we have the image on the bottom--a single shade of gray.
+However, when the top image is converted to grayscale, as seen in the bottom, all the colored squares become the exact same shade of gray.

 Lightness

 Even when they have the same luminance, colored lights seem brighter to human observers than white light does.
-The way humans perceive the brightness of the lights is different for everyone.
-When the colors are more saturated, our eyes interpret it as the color's luminance and chroma.
-This makes us believe that the colors are actually brighter.
-An exception to this is when the human observer is red-green colorblind, they cannot distinguish the differences between the lightness of the colors.
-Certain colors do not have significant effect, however; any hue of colored lights still seem brighter than white light that has the same luminance.
+Though the mechanical details of brightness perception varies between individuals, when the colors are more saturated, they are generally perceived as brighter than less saturated colors of the same luminance.
+The mechanical details of brightness perception varies between individuals.
+For example, observers with red-green colorblindness cannot distinguish the differences between the lightness of the colors, and certain colors do not have significant effect.
 Two colors that do not have as great of an Helmholtz–Kohlrausch effect as the others are green and yellow.
+However; any hue of colored lights are perceived as being brighter than white light that has the same luminance.

 The Helmholtz–Kohlrausch effect is affected by the viewing environment.
 This includes the surroundings of the object and the lighting that the object is being viewed under.
 The Helmholtz–Kohlrausch effect works best in darker environments where there are not any other outside factors influencing the colors.
-For example, this is why theaters are all dark environments.

-An example of this lightness factor would be if there were different colors on a grey background that all are of the same lightness.
-Obviously the colors look different because they are different colors not just grey, but if the image were converted all to grey scale, all of the colors would match the grey background because they all have the same lightness.
+This effect is utilized in theaters, which are commonly kept dark during performances.